Monte Carlo with Determinantal Point Processes: Introduction

 \subsection{Our contribution}

 Our main goal is to leverage repulsive particle systems to build a Monte Carlo method with standard deviation of the error decaying as $o(N^{-1/2})$.
 More precisely, the idea is to use correlated random variables for the quadrature nodes, interacting as strongly repulsive particles.
 Our motivation comes from specific models in random matrix theory (see Section \ref{sec CLT MOPE} for references), for which the linear statistic $\sum f(x_i)$ converges in distribution to a Gaussian, without requiring any normalizing factor.
-In this work, we focus on \emph{determinantal point processes} (DPPs), which have received much attention recently in probability and related fields, see \citep{HKPV06} for a survey.
+In this work, we focus on \emph{determinantal point processes} (DPPs), which have received a lot of attention recently in probability and related fields, see for instance \citep{Sos02,Lyo03,HKPV06, Joh06, KuTa12, LaMoRu15} for a general overview.